• CRA

 Out of scope (already regulated elsewhere): medical devices (MDR/IVDR), automotive components (UNECE), marine equipment, and certain aviation systems.

-Critical point: the CRA applies based on where the product is placed on the market, not where it's made.
+The CRA applies based on where the product is placed on the market, not where it's made.
 A US SaaS company selling to EU customers is in scope.
 A Chinese manufacturer selling through Amazon EU is in scope.

 Question 2: Are you an "economic operator"?